 James Rogers is a war historian, DIAS professor, and a fellow of the London School of Economics.
 He works with the BBC, History Channel, and he is the presenter of the Untold History TV series on Dan Snow’s History Hit TV.
-James also presents the World Wars podcast, broadcast twice a week on Spotify, Apple Music, and Acast.
+James also presents the Warfare podcast, broadcast twice a week on Spotify, Apple Music, and Acast.

 James advises governments and international organisations on the history of warfare, contemporary security, and issues of weapons development.
 He is currently Special Advisor to the UK Parliament's All-Party Parliamentary Group on Drones, a UK MoD Defence Opinion Leader, and an adviser to NATO and the United Nations.